-Seafair Notebook: U-1 Delta/RealTrac retooling team during national title defense
+Seafair notebook: U-1 Delta/RealTrac retooling team during national title defense

 Big weekend for U-11

-Jamie Nilsen in the U-11 J&D’s presented by Reliable Diamond Tool picked up his first heat win as an unlimited driver, taking Heat 2B.
+Jamie Nilsen in the U-11 J&D’s presented by Reliable Diamond Tool picked up his first heat victory as an unlimited driver, taking Heat 2B.

 “That felt great to get that under our belt,” said Nilsen, who is in his second race with the team.